Advertisement

 Three PDP dancers, each on one leg in the middle of a dynamic tilting move, perform in a venue with an old gym floor.

-PDP ensemble members in the April 2025 program at Christ Church Neighborhood house.
-(Photo by Jano Cohen for PDP.)
+Philadelphia Dance Projects ensemble members in the April 2025 program at Christ Church Neighborhood House.
+(Photo by Jano Cohen for Philadelphia Dance Projects.)

-This season, Philadelphia Dance Projects’ Dance Up Close series invites performers to think about collaborations in their own work and to invite a second group to share the spotlight.
-The series opener on April 2, 2025 was Philly all the way, and a strong start.
-Kayliani Sood and Allison Smith headlined the evening with Jumper Cables, but first we saw Seeds and Sounds by their invited guests, Oreoluwa Badaki, Anna Martone, and Jonathan Van Arneman, with drummer and dancer Assumane Silla.
+This season, Philadelphia Dance Projects’s Dance Up Close series invites performers to think about collaborations in their own work and to invite a second group to share the spotlight.
+The series opener on Wednesday, April 2, was Philly all the way, and a strong start.
+Kayliani Sood and Allison Smith headlined the evening with Jumper Cables, but first we saw Seeds and Sounds by their invited guests, Oreoluwa Badaki, Anna Martone, and Jonathan Van Arneman, with drummer and dancer Anssumane Silla.

 The seeds of a dance

-The dancers were exuberant, moving from West African, with low backs and wide, high knees, and footwork like barefooted tap—Van Arneman shone in the footwork— to contemporary, and even social dancing.
+The dancers were exuberant, moving from West African, with low backs and wide, high knees, and footwork like barefoot tap—Arneman shone in the footwork—to contemporary, and even social, dancing.
 It was enjoyable throughout, but the whole performance seemed to come to attention when Silla joined the dancers.
-Every movement was sure and graceful, as if he had been born dancing (he began at age 11 in his home in Guinea Bissau, so that is close to the truth).
+Every movement was sure and graceful, as if he had been born dancing.
+(He began at age 11 in his home in Guinea-Bissau, so that is close to the truth.)
 The other three dancers seemed to fall under the spell of his excellence, and the performance became that much richer.
-The dance ended with the audience—many of whom were dancers themselves—on their feet, snaking across the stage area and dancing in the center of the floor.
+The dance ended with the audience (many of whom were dancers themselves) on their feet, snaking across the stage area and dancing in the center of the floor.

 More than a dozen audience members dance happily in unison on the old gym floor of the venue while others look on smiling

-The PDP audience joined the dancers for a collaborative finale to ‘Seed and Sound’.
+The Philadelphia Dance Projects audience joined the dancers for a collaborative finale to ‘Seed and Sound.’
 (Photo by Camille Bacon-Smith.)

 Jumper Cables

 Lighting designer Devante Evans deserves a shout-out here.
-Whether reflecting shadows on the dancers of Seed and Sound or creating a dramatic shaft of light for Jumper Cables, she heightened the mood of the dances she lit.
+Whether reflecting shadows on the dancers of Seed and Sound or creating a dramatic shaft of light for Jumper Cables, he heightened the mood of the dances he lit.

 What, When, Where

-Jumper Cables.
-Choreography by Kayliani Sood and Allison Smith, with Oreoluwa Badaki, Anna Martone, and Jonathan Van Arneman’s Seed and Sound.
+Jumper Cables; choreography by Kayliani Sood and Allison Smith.
+Seed and Sound; choreography by Oreoluwa Badaki, Anna Martone, and Jonathan Van Arneman.
 Philadelphia Dance Projects. $15.
-April 2-3, 2025 at Christ Church Neighborhood House, 20 N. American Street, Philadelphia.
+April 2-3, 2025, at Christ Church Neighborhood House, 20 N American Street, Philadelphia.
 (215) 546-2552 or philadanceprojects.org.

 Accessibility

-Christ Church Neighborhood House is a wheelchair-accessible venue.
-The cobblestones outside the entrance may be difficult for some people to navigate.
+Christ Church Neighborhood House is a wheelchair-accessible venue; however, the cobblestones outside the entrance may be difficult for some to navigate.

 Sign up for our newsletter